 The properties of graphene, carbon sheets that are only one atom thick, have caused researchers and companies to consider using this material in several fields.
-The following survey of graphene applications introduces you to many of these uses.
+The following survey of research activity introduces you to many potential applications of graphene.

 Lower cost of display screens in mobile devices.
 Researchers have found that graphene can replace indium-based electrodes in organic light emitting diodes (OLED).
 These diodes are used in electronic device display screens which require low power consumption.
 The use of graphene instead of indium not only reduces the cost but eliminates the use of metals in the OLED, which may make devices easier to recycle.